 The Sample Tracking System provides the ability for research personnel to log a biospecimen (sample) into the tracking system once it has been collected from a patient and is ready for shipment to the designated laboratory, as specified.
 The system allows the user to view the status of the sample receipt and provides feedback from the laboratory in real time.

-ECOG-ACRIN has developed a Sample Tracking System User Guide to provide personnel from NCTN institutions with instructions on how to use the Sample Tracking System.
+ECOG-ACRIN provides this Sample Tracking System User Guide to provide personnel with instructions on how to use the Sample Tracking System.
 The user guide includes instructions for how to navigate the system to log samples and send them in a new shipment, ship samples that have already been logged in, add samples to an existing shipment, view and amend a sample, look up a sample shipment that has already been sent, send a new sample to replace a missing or unusable one, generate a blank protocol submission schedule, and update and view a patient’s current consent status.

 Send an email to the Translational Science Team